Apsod/sensecluster/README.md

 Submission to Semeval 2020 task 1: Unsupervised Lexical Semantic Change Detection

-The system embeds target words using xlmr.large, clusters the resulting *contextualized* using kmeans++, and uses the resulting cluster assignments as a direct proxy for senses.
+The system embeds target words using xlmr.large, clusters the resulting *contextualized* embeddings using kmeans++, and uses the resulting cluster assignments as a direct proxy for senses.

 To run: